mamewotoko/malarm/README.md

 - implement more smart scroll
 - link to music store (where?)
 - add more test cases
+- use PMD and BugFinder to check source

 ## Appendix
 ### How To Build From Command Line